Electronic Health Records (EHRs)

 Prince Edward Island is working with federal and provincial governments, as well as other stakeholders to implement and evolve integrated Electronic Health Records (EHR) across the province.

 An EHR is a secure, integrated and comprehensive view of a person’s health information generated by their interactions with the health care system.
-This information is available to authorized healthcare providers when and where they need it, increasing the quality and safety of care received by every Islander accessing the health system.
+This information is available to authorized health care providers when and where they need it, increasing the quality and safety of care received by every Islander accessing the health system.

 This important initiative supports Health PEI’s goal of "One Island Health System", as well as the long-term sustainability of health care delivery on Prince Edward Island.

-What's in an Electronic Health Record?
+What is in an Electronic Health Record?